Smart Bins

 We will walk softly on this land and open our hearts to Country as the Dharug people have for tens of thousands of years.

-By bringing together the creative work of visual artists, craftspeople, designers, makers, and performance artists, it makes art accessible and visible from public spaces.
+We bring together the creative work of visual artists, craftspeople, designers, makers, and performance artists, to make temporary and permanent art accessible and visible across the City.

 Laneways in Blacktown are being transformed with street art in It’s Our Thing Part III.